-• In Clause A1, the German Corporate Governance Code recommends that the Management the company.
+• In Clause A.1, the German Corporate Governance Code recommends that the Management Board should pay heed to diversity when making appointments to managerial positions in the company.
 This recommendation is currently not followed as in the company's view, priority must be given to the experience, skills and knowledge of each individual when making managerial appointments.
 For this reason, ATOSS Software AG currently sees the diversity criteria as subordinate even if they are explicitly welcomed.